turingschool-examples/backend_mod_1_prework/day_1/exercises/ex6_study_drills.md

 hilarious = false
 ```

-- This is a string interpolating the variable hilarious and assigning it to the variable joke_evaulation.
+- This is a variable joke_evaulation being assigned to a string that is interpolating the variable hilarious.

 ```
 joke_evaulation = "Isn't that joke so funny?! #{hilarious}"